 - Jason Maley, MD – Massachusetts General Hospital – Pulmonary & Critical Care

 The Collaborative’s guidance statements will be released a rolling basis.
-The fatigue guidance statement is available here, and the breathing discomfort and cognitive impairment guidance statements are underway.
 Along with guidance statement development, the Collaborative is focused on development of PASC clinical infrastructure guidance as well.
 As an estimated 80+ clinics have been created and the collaborative estimates that each can only handle 10-20 patients per week on average compared to the millions of people who have symptoms.
 The need for infrastructure guidance, pediatric guidance development and integrating health equity into each deliverable will be critical to the collaboratives goals and will support the overall call to action.